OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-screens.md

 * **Maintainability:** When you need to change a style, you only need to do it in one place instead of going through every element where you defined that style inline.

-* **Collaboration**: By keeping CSS separate, you improve collaboration with other developers or designers, who don’t need to be familiar with all the code to be able to edit styles.
+* **Collaboration**: By keeping CSS separate, you improve collaboration with other developers or designers, who don't need to be familiar with all the code to be able to edit styles.

 ## Optimize image sizes